bettynigat/Binary-Search-and-Red-Black-Trees/README.md

 - *bool remove(int k)* removes a node whose key is k.
 If multiple nodes with the key k exist, only one instance of it is removed.
 If removal is successful, it returns true.
 If k does not exist in the tree, it returns false, After removal, all red-black tree properties must hold.

+### Performance difference between BST and RB trees
+The RB tree is a self-balancing tree while the BST is not.
+For example, let’s say our input is the sequence of words that goes like 1,2,3…….,999,1000.
+If we use BST to insert those key values, they will be stored in a single chain of 1000 elements. (gives a skewed shape) In this case, which could be the worst case scenario, finding and removing takes a linear time that is proportional to the number of inputs.
+For large input sizes of such data type, this could be a very slow process.
+On the other hand, if we input the same data into our RB tree, we will not have the same problem.
+Because the RB tree balances itself after every insertion of those keys.
+As a result, finding and removing in the RB tree will take logarithmic time, not linear time.
+In cases like this the RB tree outperforms the BST tree.